 Corrections Officer Application Process

-All CO candidates must submit an Employment Application to the BCSO and if chosen, attend and graduate from the eleven week BCSO Correctional Officer Recruit Academy in order to be hired as a BCSO Correctional Officer.
+All candidates for a position as a CO must first register for the written exam.
+Candidates who pass the written exam will be invited to participate in the Physical Fitness Test.
+Upon successful completion of the written exam and the physical fitness test, candidates for CO positions will be asked to complete an employment application and if chosen, attend and graduate from the eleven week BCSO Correctional Officer Recruit Academy in order to be hired as a BCSO Correctional Officer.

 The BCSO is committed to hiring the highest quality candidates for these highly sought after positions.
 All candidates must meet or exceed the following minimum requirements in order to be considered:

-Minimum Qualifications to become a BCSO Correctional Officer:
+Minimum Qualifications to become a BCSO Correctional Officer include:

 - High School Diploma or equivalent (a college degree is preferred)

 - Legal US work status

 - Active MA Driver’s License